Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Pitfall 1: Assuming transfer will occur automatically

 Neurodivergent students often don't recognise that a strategy learned in maths applies to English or science.
-Transfer must be explicitly taught, highlighting similarities across contexts and practicing application in varied settings.
+Transfer must be explicitly taught, highlighting similarities across contexts and practising application in varied settings.

 Pitfall 2: Introducing too many strategies at once